 Jeanette holds two degrees from Harvard University – a Master of Liberal Arts in Business Management and a Bachelor of Liberal Arts in Strategic Management.
 Contact me.

 Timothy Johnstone joined Ascentria in February 2016 and serves as chief operating officer.
-These programs include the Florence House in Worcester, the Ruth House in Brockton, Forsberg Independent Living, Services for New Americans, Language Bank, and adoption, foster care, and disability services.
+He leads Ascentria’s Community Services division of programs throughout New England.
+These programs include the Florence House in Worcester, the Ruth House in Brockton, Forsberg Independent Living, Services for New Americans, Language Bank, Good News Garage, and adoption, foster care, mental health and disability services.

 Before joining Ascentria, Tim was chief strategy officer for Hopelink, a large Seattle area community action agency.
 He also led the Clarity, Impact and Performance Project, a coalition of 53 anti-poverty agencies across Oregon, Washington and Idaho serving more than 1.5 million people annually.
 Prior roles include president of Johnstone Advantage Consulting Group, senior vice president and division manager at JP Morgan Chase, and vice president of operations and manufacturing at a telecommunications company.